wasquith-usgs/utc2nwislocal/README.md

 8. The `SUMMARY.txt` file is a short abstract concerning the repository itself.
 The authors have a need, as part of the review and publication process, to report a formal abstract on the information product, and this summary serves that purpose.
 The `./.Rbuildignore` file does not emplace the file at package installation.

-## Required Files for a Source Code Reposistory to be an _R_ Package
+## Required Files for a Source Code Repository to be an _R_ Package

 9. The `DESCRIPTION` is a required _R_ package description of the package declaring the basic information, required dependencies, need for compiling, and other details.